 Twitter seems to know, so I asked for clarification… I thought the Twitter police would string me up, or worse still, the racism police, but I didn’t get a single response, probably because I’m largely anonymous there.

 Social Psychology defines Racism as prejudice and discrimination against people based on their ethnicity or race.
 Prejudice is an unfavourable attitude toward a particular social group and its members.
-And Discrimination is the behavioural expression of that prejudice1.
-According to Gordon Allport’s The Nature of Prejudice2, prejudiced attitudes and discriminatory behaviour consist of three components;
+And Discrimination is the behavioural expression of that prejudice.
+According to Gordon Allport’s The Nature of Prejudice, prejudiced attitudes and discriminatory behaviour consist of three components;

 Cognitive - One’s beliefs about a group

 Affective - strong negative feelings about that group and the qualities it is believed to possess.